-The HoneyRock Outdoor Center for Leadership Development of Wheaton College delivered 90 loaves of homemade bread to Northwoods Share, a local community resource center.
+The HoneyRock Center for Leadership Development of Wheaton College delivered 90 loaves of homemade bread to Northwoods Share, a local community resource center.

-The novel coronavirus COVID-19 has provided a way HoneyRock Outdoor Center for Leadership Development to pivot and serve its community: baking homemade bread.
+The novel coronavirus COVID-19 has provided a way HoneyRock Center for Leadership Development to pivot and serve its community: baking homemade bread.
 Located in Three Lakes, Wisconsin, HoneyRock is both a camp and an extension of the Wheaton College campus, dedicated to providing transformational outdoor experiences for Christ and His Kingdom.

 In early May, HoneyRock Director Dr. Rob Ribbe reached out to Northwoods Share, a local community resource center, asking a simple question: “How can we help?”
 Northwoods Share, which provides community dinners, a food pantry, and financial assistance to those in need, determined homemade bread would be a nice addition to the supplies the center usually provides.

 “We have this wonderful kitchen here that’s not very active right now,” said HoneyRock Foodservice Manager and Head Chef Thomas Wiley.
 “We thought it could be a valuable service to produce this great product and distribute it to the community.”